 This taco bowl recipe is perfect for lunch, dinner, or meal prep!
 I love to set out all of the fillings and toppings and let everyone assemble their own bowl.
 Building your own bowl is way more fun and lets each person customize!Pin this recipe for later!

 - Meal Prep Friendly – Taco Rice Bowls are a great make ahead option!
 You can assemble the bowls and store or I love to store the ingredients separately and then assemble when ready to eat.

-Filling and Healthy – This recipe is a great way to fill up on protein and fiber!
+- Filling and Healthy – This recipe is a great way to fill up on protein and fiber!

-Easy to Make – Just cook up the taco meat and rice then assemble the bowls!
+- Easy to Make – Just cook up the taco meat and rice then assemble the bowls!

 You can do a mix of store-bought prepared and homemade fillings and toppings!

 - Rice – My favorite type of rice to use for taco bowls is cilantro lime rice.
 It has a fresh, slightly tangy flavor that pairs perfectly with the hearty toppings.
 You can also use white rice, brown rice, or even Mexican rice.
 If you really want dinner done fast, you can even use minute rice or microwave rice packets.

-Ground Beef – For this recipe, I prefer to use a lean ground beef so it’s not too greasy.
+- Ground Beef – For this recipe, I prefer to use a lean ground beef so it’s not too greasy.
 I recommend at least 85/15 or 90/10.
 Feel free to use ground turkey or ground chicken instead.

-Taco Seasoning – Making your own taco seasoning is highly recommended and has such a great flavor.
+- Taco Seasoning – Making your own taco seasoning is highly recommended and has such a great flavor.
 You can also control the salt level much easier.
 If you prefer to purchase a premixed seasoning packet, I like Old El Paso.

-Canned Corn – You can swap in frozen corn kernels as well
+- Canned Corn – You can swap in frozen corn kernels as well

 - Canned Beans – Feel free to use what your family enjoys.
 I typically go with either pinto beans or black beans.
 Sometimes I will make my Slow Cooker Mexican Beans to serve in them.